-Solution: Use [] uniformly to obtain collection objects.
+Solution: Use [] to obtain collection class objects in a unified manner.

-Solution: Use getElementById("idName") uniformly to obtain the HTML object with the id idName.
+Solution: Use getElementById("idName") to obtain the HTML object with id as idName.

 Workaround: Use document.getElementById("idName") instead of document.idName.
-It is best not to use variable names with the same HTML object ID to reduce errors; when declaring variables, always add the var keyword to avoid ambiguity.
+It is best not to take variable names with the same HTML object ID to reduce errors; when declaring variables, add the var keyword to avoid ambiguity.

-Solution: Use the var keyword uniformly to define constants.
+Solution: Use the var keyword to define constants uniformly.

-Solution: Do not modify the input.type attribute.
-If you must modify it, you can hide the original input first, and then insert a new input element at the same position.
+Solution: Do not modify the input.type property.
+If you have to modify it, you can first hide the original input and then insert a new input element in the same position.

-Solution: Add the event parameter to the function where the event occurs, and use var myEvent = evt?evt:(window.event?window.event:null) in the function body (assuming the formal parameter is evt)
+Solution: Add event parameters to the function where the event occurs, and use var myEvent = evt?evt:(window.event?window.event:null)

 Example: